swkim101/cspapers.org/README.md

 ¯\\_(ツ)_/¯

-## Todo

-* distinguish terms and stop tokens, e.g., 'Controller Area Network (CAN)' and 'can (be able to)',
-* Term aliasing (e.g., uaf = use-after-free)

-PR is welcome

 ## Acknowlegement

-Referred to csrankings.org for organizing conferences.
+We referred to csrankings.org for organizing conferences.

 Thanks to https://github.com/michmech/lemmatization-lists for lemma data.

 ## Disclaimer

+We index titles and abstracts.
+Paper contents and authors are ***not*** indexed.
+We crawl papers from 2018 - 2024 (partial).

 cspapers.org is served as implemented as is in this repository.
 I do not modify source code or data in and after distributions.
+cspapers.org uses cloudflare for caching and fly.io for serving.
-The source code shows that cspapers.org does not collect user data, such as search history and IP address.
+cspapers.org does not collect user data, such as search history and IP address.
 However, Cloudflare and fly.io do this for pricing and security purposes.
 I personally own stock (less than 10k) of Cloudflare, and I hope they will profit so I can be rich.
 This is why I bought a domain name from Cloudflare—that will add ~ $10 per year to net sales.
-cspapers.org uses fly.io because it is the cheapest server.
-It costs $3.19 per month with 1 core and 512MB RAM in the Virginia region.
-I am always willing to migrate to a cheaper one.
-Suggestions are welcome.
-Each conference site provides origins of titles and abstracts of papers.